ALVISCODING/Cinema_Room_REST_Service_Java/README.md

 ```

 ```
-If client post a request exceed the max set layout
+If client post a request exceed the max seating layout

 Backend reply: